jbranchaud/til/unix/change-to-that-new-directory.md

 We can imagine using this bash variable in a number of similar scenarios as well.
 What if we are using some language specific command that creates a directory?
-Will it work with create a new Phoenix or Rails project?
+Will it work when creating a new Phoenix or Rails project?

 It sure will.